Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Cuppie from North Las Vegas, NV

 I love my Desert Willow.
 It produces pink flowers from Spring to Winter.
 It grows fast and sways in the wind.
-I have only watered it once this year after the rains stopped in the Spring.
-I have tried to prune to make it taller but it grows how it wants so just gave up.

 Share on ThriftyFunCheck out these photos.
 Click at right to share your own photo in this guide.